 - Feelings of anxiety are a natural and important human response to stress or perceived danger.
-It's a feeling of unease, worry, or apprehension.
-Anxiety is a part of our body's natural 'fight or flight' response that helps us react quickly to potential threats. - Anxiety can become problematic if it is persistent over a long period of time, is overwhelming, or stops us from doing things we want or need to do. - Anxiety levels amongst the population increased throughout the pandemic and have not yet dropped to pre-pandemic levels.1 - In March 2023, the Mental Health Foundation worked with Opinium to conduct an online survey
+They are feelings of unease, worry, or apprehension.
+Anxiety is a part of our body's natural 'fight or flight' response that helps us react quickly to potential threats. - Anxiety can become problematic if it is persistent over a long period of time, is overwhelming, or stops us from doing things we want or need to do. - Anxiety levels amongst the population increased throughout the pandemic and have not yet dropped to pre-pandemic levels.1 - In March 2023, the Mental Health Foundation worked with Opinium to conduct an online survey of 6,000 UK adults aged 18+ to look at anxiety in the UK population, its causes, and popular coping mechanisms.

-- of 1,000 NI adults aged 18+ to look at anxiety in the NI population, its causes, and popular coping mechanisms - Nearly three-quarters of the population (74%) had felt anxious at least sometimes in the previous two weeks, with more than one in five people (19%) anxious most or all of the time. - Some groups of people are more likely to be affected by anxiety than others.
-Nearly all LGBTQI+ people in our research (90%) had felt anxious in the previous two weeks.
-Other groups more likely to report feeling anxious were: - o 18-24 year olds (89%) - o People with a long-term condition (LTC) (87%)
+- Nearly three-quarters of the population (73%) had felt anxious at least sometimes in the previous two weeks, with one in five people (20%) anxious most or all of the time. - Some groups of people are more likely to be affected by anxiety than others.
+Nearly all young people (18-24yrs) in our research (86%) had felt anxious in the previous two weeks.
+For over half (58%) this had stopped them undertaking day-to-day activities.
+Other groups more likely to report feeling anxious were: - o Single parents (89%) - o LGBTQ+ people (89%) - o Carers (84%) - o 18-34-year-olds (86%) - o People from a minority ethnic community (84%) - o People with a long-term physical health condition (LTC) (82%)

 - Everyone's experiences of anxiety are different, and the causes of anxiety can be complicated, but there are circumstances more likely to give rise to anxiety.
 These can include negative life events, social isolation, stress relating to work/education, physical and/or mental health problems, and social and societal pressures, including those experienced online. - The cost-of-living crisis was clearly top of mind; the most commonly reported cause of anxiety in our research was being able to afford to pay bills.
-Single parents were most anxious about finances. - Stigma and shame play a part in how people deal with their anxiety.
-Nearly half of the people in our research (48%) were keeping their anxiety secret. - Almost one in three respondents (28%) said they were not coping well with their anxiety, with higher levels noted amongst:
+Those aged 35-64 years old were most anxious about finances. - Stigma and shame play a part in how people deal with their anxiety.
+Nearly half of the people in our research (45%) were keeping their anxiety secret.

-- o Those with a long-term health condition (45%) - o LGBTQ+ people (37%) - People in our study are using a variety of coping mechanisms to manage their anxiety.
+- Nearly a third (30%) said they were not coping well with their anxiety, with higher levels noted amongst: - o Unemployed people (43%) - o LGBTQ+ people (41%) - o Students (40%) - People in our survey are using a variety of coping mechanisms to manage their anxiety.
 Some of the more popular choices can be healthy such as exercise, sleeping more, and connecting with friends and family.
-However, we also had evidence of unhealthy coping strategies an increased consumption of alcohol, and smoking. - We encourage people experiencing anxiety to try our evidence-based recommendations to help them to manage it, including getting active and speaking to family or friends.
+However, we also had evidence of unhealthy coping strategies for example, excessive avoidance of trigger situations, increased consumption of alcohol, and smoking. - We encourage people experiencing feelings of anxiety to try our evidence-based recommendations to help them to manage it, including getting active and speaking to family and/or friends.